Measurement and Probability in Relativistic Quantum Mechanics: Interpretation

 Moreover, most of what happens in the expanse of the cosmos has little or no relevance to the experiments we carry out in our corner of the universe.
 So, the quantum state that we actually use for any specific system under consideration---${\sysS_{1}}$, say---is reduced over everything else in the universe:

 Now, suppose $1 \notin K$, and then a measurement of $\sysS_{1}$ is performed and recorded (obviously involving some other system as the measurement apparatus, the details of which are not important here).
-The result is that we now, in principle, know the state of the universe a little more precisely, as $\psi_{K'}$, where $K' = K \cup \{1\}$ and $\sysS_{1}$ has the known condition $\kappa_{1}$.
-But $\psi_{K'}$ is then an eigenstate of $\opP_{\sysS_{1}}^{\kappa_{1}}$ and the corresponding reduced state $\rho'_{\sysS_{1}}$ is similarly an eigenstate for the reduced state space of $\sysS_{1}$, with eigenvalue $\kappa_{1}$.
+The result is that we now, in principle, know the state of the universe a little more precisely, as $\ket{\psi_{K'}}$, where $K' = K \cup \{1\}$ and $\sysS_{1}$ has the known condition $\kappa_{1}$.
+But $\ket{\psi_{K'}}$ is then an eigenstate of $\opP_{\sysS_{1}}^{\kappa_{1}}$ and the corresponding reduced state $\rho'_{\sysS_{1}}$ is similarly an eigenstate for the reduced state space of $\sysS_{1}$, with eigenvalue $\kappa_{1}$.

-This is the effective ``collapse'' of the state of $\sysS_{1}$.
-Living our lives forward in time as we do, we accumulate new measurement records over time.
-The so-called ``collapse'' of a quantum state is then simply the update of a local reduced state when we get additional knowledge of a new record after carrying out a measurement.
-This update seems discontinuous, but that is only because we have ignored the implicit parts of the earlier state that integrated over the possible choices of the future measurement.
+This is the effective ``collapse'' of the state of $\sysS_{1}$ after a measurement.
+The update of the local reduced state for $\sysS_{1}$ seems discontinuous, but that is only because we have ignored the implicit parts of the earlier state that integrated over the possible choices of the future measurement.
 An update exactly projects the original state into a more constrained Hilbert subspace consistent with the new measurement result, and the new state is then a bit ``closer'' to the actual ``real'' history of the universe.

-Essentially, this can be considered a relativistic generalization of a consistent histories interpretation of quantum mechanics \cite{griffiths84, griffiths02}.
-However, instead of a ``history'' being a sequence of measurement projections made over time, a history is a set of projections representing conditions of the universe across spacetime \cite{seidewitz06b, seidewitz11}.
+Essentially, this can be considered a relativistic generalization of a consistent histories interpretation of quantum mechanics \cite{griffiths84,griffiths02}.
+However, instead of a ``history'' being a sequence of measurement projections made over time, a history is a set of projections representing conditions of the universe across spacetime \cite{seidewitz06b,seidewitz11}.
 Of course, it is still possible to choose observables that represent conditions at specific points in time, and then organize them in a time-ordered history, in which case the relativistic generalization reduces to the traditional non-relativistic approach, as would be expected.